 - Study with world-renowned art and education faculty in a range of rigorous and engaging studio, art history, educational psychology, and curriculum and instruction courses.

-- Connect with the city of Madison’s vibrant arts community including the Madison Museum of Contemporary Art, Sector67 and BUBBLER maker spaces.
+- Connect with the city of Madison’s vibrant arts community through a variety of art education-oriented jobs, internships, and volunteer opportunities.

 To declare art education as your major, see this information and for more details about our program, consult the School of Education Guide.

 *Students who already have earned a bachelor’s or master’s degree in art, design, or related field and wish to obtain a K-12 art license to teach in public schools may apply to our certification-only program, which is tailored to the needs of individual candidates.